fluffynuts/tsm/README.md

 Fire it up & start changing service state.
 Type to filter.

+- `npm run build` to build
+- `npm run publish` to build as a single file in the `Publish` folder
+- `npm start` to quickly start up from within the repo

 known issues
 ---
 Status bar will render at the top of the screen (or appear hidden)